 Native American Spirituality Defined

-Instead of calling their beliefs and practices a set religion, most refer to it as a system of spirituality that permeates every aspect of their lives.
+Instead of considering Native Americans' beliefs and practices a set religion, most refer to it as a system of spirituality that permeates every aspect of their lives.
 Religion is a set doctrine of supernatural beliefs, the ceremonies, and activities associated with it, and includes things like concepts of deities, spirits or ghosts, what happens to a person after death, and certain special occasions throughout a person's life.

 Native American spirituality includes similar ideas, but integrates them more into everyday living rather than reserving them for special occasions.
 Of course, there are ceremonies for births, deaths, marriages, harvests, and other special times, but daily life was just as filled with beliefs as “holidays” would be.